kenta0015/FeelFit/README.md

 # Feel Fit — Emotion & Goal-Aware Fitness Coach

-A React Native (Expo) app that proposes the best workout for your time window and focus (Mental / Physical / Both), grounded in MET intensity and enhanced by AI coaching.
-It builds mental & physical stamina with science-backed guidance while staying lightweight for everyday users.
+A React Native (Expo) app that proposes the best workout for your time window and focus (Mental / Physical / Both), grounded in MET intensity and enhanced by AI coaching + Coach Q&A. It builds mental & physical stamina with science-backed guidance while staying lightweight for everyday users.

 ---